Stephane Chamberland is an internationally recognized drummer, clinician, educator, and author.

 Steph’s interests in writing and education have led him to become very active in the music publishing world.
-He is the co-author of the books The Weaker Side, Drumset Duets, and Pedal Control with Dom Famularo and Joe Bergamini (Wizdom Media – Alfred Publishing).
-He has worked on the book Drumset for Beginners (Alfred Publishing) with Paul Hose and Jim Farey.
+He is the co-author of the books The Weaker Side, Drumset Duets, and Pedal Control (Wizdom Media – Alfred Publishing).
 Stephane also edited the latest editions of the worldwide number one drum books, Stick Control, and Accents and Rebounds, by George Lawrence Stone.
 He remains a contributing writer for Modern Drummer, Canadian Musician and Percussive Notes.